Deminarcis/PenBox/README.md

 Requirements
 ====================
 About 20-30gb of disk space, and the respective Ubuntu latest LTS or latest Kali release.
-Kali and Parrot installs can be much smaller because most tools contained here are already installed
+Kali installs can be much smaller because most tools contained here are already installed